submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.17.2

+* Improved the performance of Service Discovery exporting at scale which was hindered by excessive throttling delays when exporting many services quickly.

 ## v0.16.7 (June 17, 2024)

 * Fixed an issue in Service Discovery where un-exporting a Service on one cluster and then quickly exporting it on another cluster could